Threat Level Midnight: Cultural references

 According to the clippings on the wall, Scarn had previously saved the NFL, MLB, and NBA all-star games.
 Several Billy Joel songs play throughout the episode, such as "Running on Ice" and "Pressure".
 A Dave Barry page-a-day calendar is featured in a montage to illustrate the passing of time.
-Michael mentions both Oceans 11 and Antz in defense of his movie.
+Michael mentions both Ocean's 11 and Antz in defense of his movie.
 The latter is featured in a diatribe Michael delivers about Woody Allen and how you should always listen to your fans.

 One of the episode's deleted scenes is a post-credits scene featuring Michael Scarn and his robot butler breaking the fourth wall and telling the audience to "go home".
 This is a reference to Ferris Bueller's Day Offs post-credits scene.
 In the YouTube, uncut release, this scene is present.

 The name of the character Cherokee Jack is a reference to the film Red Zone Cuba, known for having been featured on Mystery Science Theater 3000.